NirantK/nirantk.github.io/content/writing/verloop-ml-prep-guide.md

 show_reading_time = true
 +++

+Update, September 2021: This guide is a little outdated, but not obsolete.
+I no longer work at Verloop.io.

 # Preparation Guide

 I've been an early Machine Learning Engineer at [Verloop.io](https://verloop.io) for almost 1.5 years, primarily working on NLP problems and now more in an Engineering Manager-ish role.